Table of Contents

 Voted by Lonely Planet as one of the friendliest places in the world, Ireland is a socially-progressive country.
 While you stay in Ireland, you’ll have similar rights as any Irish citizen and live in a society that is always ready to offer help and support.

-Headquarters of the world’s greatest tech and pharma companies, Ireland is also a center of international banking.
+Headquarters of the world’s greatest tech and pharma companies, as a matter of fact, Ireland is a center of international banking too.
 The country is home to over 1000 multinational companies and has produced some of the greatest writers, independent thinkers, and inventors of the century.

 What are the top universities in Ireland?